The Complexity of Conjunctive Queries with Degree 2: Proofs for Section

-\begin{lemma} If the $\nxn$-grid is an expressive minor of $H^d$, then there exists an $\nxn$-pre-jigsaw $P$ such that $H$ dilutes to $P$. \end{lemma} \begin{proof} First, we assume w.l.o.g. that $H$ no isolated vertices, no empty edges, and no duplicate vertex types.
+\begin{lemma} Let $H$ be a reduced hypergraph such that the $\nxn$-grid is an expressive minor of $H^d$.
+Then there exists an $\nxn$-pre-jigsaw $H'$ such that $H$ dilutes to $H'$. \end{lemma} \begin{proof} First, we assume w.l.o.g. that $H$ has no isolated vertices, no empty edges, and no duplicate vertex types.
 It is straightforward to observe that such vertices and edges can not contribute to the minor mapping of $G$ into $H^d$ in any meaningful way.
 Note that these assumptions are only made in the argument for sake of simplicity and the statement of the lemma still holds in full generality since the assumed properties can always be enforced through a simple dilution sequence (cf. Lemma~\ref{lem:redhyper}).